trueos/pkgbase-docs/README.md

 After a normal run of 'poudriere bulk' using a jail created in the above manner, the base-system ports are automatically included in the resulting package repo and ready for usage.

-How can I customize world/kernel?
+How can I customize world or kernel?
 -----

 The [os/buildworld](https://github.com/trueos/trueos-ports/tree/trueos-master/os/buildworld) and [os/buildkernel](https://github.com/trueos/trueos-ports/tree/trueos-master/os/buildkernel) ports each support the typical "make config" usage you would expect via ports.
 It is possible to set various WITH/WITHOUT options via this method.
 These ports are used to run buildworld / buildkernel once, and assemble the final output into a single tarball stored in /usr/dist/world.txz and /usr/dist/kernel.txz respectively.
 These are used by the other userland-* and kernel-* packages to re-pack into final form without needing to do multiple runs of 'buildworld/buildkernel'.
 Additionally it will provide single tarball files of each, which can be fed into other tools that cannot use pkgs natively.